vbargsten/btrfs-diff-go/README.md

 Cool features implemented :

-* can produce the raw diff from two snapshots or just parse a raw stream file
+* can produce the raw diff from two snapshots or parse a raw stream file
 * produces an output close to the `diff -rq` utility and `git status --goort`
 * fast